-It is a mast year, when woodland trees such as oak and beech produce substantially more fruit than usual.
+Have you noticed that there are many more acorns this year?
+This is because it is a mast year, when woodland trees such as oak and beech produce substantially more fruit than usual.

 Here’s what you’ll need:

-4 handfuls of acorns (brown ones are preferrable)
+- 4 handfuls of acorns (brown ones are preferrable)

-2 tablespoons malt vinegar
+- 2 tablespoons malt vinegar

-Glass jar for storage
+- glass jar for storage

-Feather and / or paintbrush
+- feather and / or paintbrush

 How to make it:

-You can make a quill from a feather, by cutting a nib on a diagonal.
+- You can make a quill from a feather, by cutting a nib on a diagonal.
 This also gives a little chamber to suck the ink into.
 Or try experimenting with a regular paint brush.
 You could explain to your child that before pens were invented ink making was a common way to write and mark make.
 Using ink and quills takes longer than writing with a pen as you have to keep dipping the quill into the ink!
 Demonstrate by writing your child’s name and enjoy creating acorn ink art together.